안녕하세요! 토미입니다.

 뉴스에서 들으셨다시피 지금 세계에서는 한국 드라마 인기가 상당히 높습니다.

-As you have heard from the news, Korean dramas are quite popular in the world now.
+As you have heard from the news, Korean dramas are popular worldwide.

 Here, 들으시다 “to hear” is the honorific form.